arkershaw/sitecheck/README.md

 - **DuplicateContent** Checks for the same response with different URLs.

-- **DomainCheck** Gets important domain information including expiry date, SSL certificate expiry date, reverse DNS etc. Uses a whois proxy with a limit of 50 hits per day, **disabled by default**.
+- **DomainCheck** Gets important domain information including expiry date, SSL certificate expiry date, reverse DNS etc. **disabled by default**.

 - **Authenticate** Issues requests to authenticate with the target site before spidering beings.
 If specified, logout requests will be executed